Harmonic analysis on certain spherical varieties: Regularized integrals

 Now let $V=\GG_a^d,$ where $d>r$.
 Let $p_1,\dots,p_r \in F[x_1,\dots,x_d]$.
 For each $c=(c_1,\ldots,c_r)\in F^r,$ let

 We assume that $Y_c$ is geometrically integral for all $c$ (hence a variety).
-In particular, $Y^{\mathrm{sm}}_c$ is dense in $Y_c$ for all $c$.
+In particular, the smooth locus $Y^{\mathrm{sm}}_c$ is dense in $Y_c$ for all $c$.
 Note that if $Y_c^{\mathrm{sm}}(F)$ is nonempty, then it is dense in $Y_c(F)$ in the Hausdorff topology by \cite[Remark 3.5.76]{Poonen}.

 Let $V(F)$ be equipped with the Haar measure $dv=dv_1dv_2\cdots dv_d,$ where the measure $dv_i$ on $\mathbb{G}_a$ is defined as in \S \ref{ssec:measures}.
 Let $\omega_{Y_c}$ be the differential form on $Y^{\mathrm{sm}}_c$ satisfying